Tw1ddle/WebGL-Distance-Fields/README.md

 ## How It Works ##

-The distance field generation shaders perform a parallel Euclidean distance transform using the jump flooding algorithm.
-The distance field encodes information about the distance to the nearest contour of the foreground of the image.
+The distance field generation shaders calculate the Euclidean distance transform using the jump flooding algorithm by [Guodong Rong](http://www.comp.nus.edu.sg/~tants/jfa/i3d06.pdf), based on an implementation by [Stefan Gustavson](https://github.com/OpenGLInsights/OpenGLInsightsCode).

-The distance field renderer uses the distance field to generate smooth shapes through a combination of thresholding, interpolation and anti-aliasing.
+The distance from the nearest contour of the foreground of the image is encoded into the output texture, along with an additional value for anti-aliased edges.
+The distance field renderer uses this information to draw smooth shapes through a combination of thresholding, interpolation and anti-aliasing.

 ## Screenshots ##